johnstowers.co.nz ~ / blog / 2019/12/20 / loopbio-2017-2019

 C. elegans, imaged in a camera array

-We have also, slowly, learned to leave the workshop.
-Goettingen again, ASAB in Konstanz, and our first-ever booth at SfN in Chicago, comfortably our biggest yet and by some distance the biggest hall I have stood wearily in.
-We moved into a proper office in central Vienna, on Lange Gasse, which after years of building rigs around our knees feels suspiciously like a real company.
-And we partnered with Traverse Science to carry Loopy into the North American pre-clinical and large-animal world, somewhere a Vienna two-hander was never going to reach alone.
+We also did more outside the workshop: Goettingen again, ASAB in Konstanz, and our first booth at SfN in Chicago.
+We moved into an office in central Vienna, on Lange Gasse, and partnered with Traverse Science to carry Loopy into the North American pre-clinical and large-animal market.